Cat Stevens gives special shout out to Ricky Gervais during Glastonbury Legends set

 “Tea for the Tillerman” is used as the closing track for Gervais comedy sketch show Extras, which ran for two seasons from 2005 to 2007.

-In 2007, Gervais also selected the song “Lilywhite” as one of his favourite songs on the BBC radio series Desert Island Discs.
+Also in 2007, Gervais selected Stevens’ classic song “Lilywhite” as one of his favourite songs on the BBC radio series Desert Island Discs.

 Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music